rahulk29/sram22/docs/test_chip.md

 that we anticipate will expose faults.
 It only supports common memory test patterns.
 For fully general pattern generation, the Rocket should be used.

+There will be one programmable BIST engine shared across all SRAM test macros.

 The BIST requires the following run-time configuration:
 * `MAX_ROW_ADDR`: The maximum row address (inclusive).
 * `MAX_COL_ADDR`: The maximum col address (inclusive).